steegea/uDine/README.md

 ### Developers

 * [XAMPP](https://www.apachefriends.org/index.html) - Used to run the server locally.
-Once installed run Apache and MySQL.
+Once installed run Apache and mySQL.

 In the browser, type the following: “localhost:80” where 80 is the default port number used by the Apache server.
 You may need to change this depending on your port & firewall settings.
-To access the database you need to enter “localhost:80/phpmyadmin” and substitute the 80 if it does not load.To load the website, you need to type “localhost:80/uDine”<sup>1</sup> where you will find all of the project files and can navigate between them.
+To access the database you need to enter “localhost:80/phpmyadmin” and substitute the 80 if it does not load.
+To load the website, you need to type “localhost:80/uDine”<sup>1</sup> where you will find all of the project files and can navigate between them.

 1. This assumes you create a folder called “udine” in XAMPP’s htdocs folder in the C drive.
 When typing the folder name in the localhost address, it is case insensitive.